crlarsen/sigmul/README.md

 See the video *Building an FPU in Verilog: Building an 11-bit Multiply*.

 This version of the code:
-- Builds the fifth version of the multiply circuit.
+- Builds the sixth version of the multiply circuit.
-- It no longer relies on Verilog to generate adders for each of the partial products.
+- Exploit the fact that the most significant bit of b will always be 1.

 ## Manifest